airbus-seclab/c-compiler-security/gcc_compilation.md

 Understanding GCC flags is a *pain*.
 Flags which are enabled by `Wall` or `Wextra` are not very easy to untangle.
-The most reliable way is to parse and analyze the `commont.opt` and `c.opt` files, which define (partially) the command line options which are supported by GCC.
+The most reliable way is to parse and analyze the `commont.opt` and `c.opt` files, which define (partially) the command line options supported by GCC.

 The format is decribed in the GCC internals [manual](https://gcc.gnu.org/onlinedocs/gccint/Option-file-format.html#Option-file-format),